 The full Disaster Management plan will be an annexure to the IDP as opposed to being included within the IDP document.
-The challenge is for municipalities to facilitate and manage the process of participation, internally and externally, in municipal disaster management, in development planning, and on an on-going basis, ideally in line with the IDP cycle.
-The corporate Disaster Management and institutionalized coordination structures is the recommended approach to achieve this.
+The challenge is for municipalities to facilitate and manage the process of participation, internally and externally, in municipal disaster management, in development planning, and on an ongoing basis, ideally in line with the IDP cycle.
+The corporate Disaster Management and institutionalized coordination structures are the recommended approach to achieve this.

-Within the CKDM there is a working relationship with Strategic Support services Directorate who is responsible for the compilation and implementation of the IDP.
-The HOC provides input when the need arises.
-The Western Cape Disaster Management Centre has a guiding document which guides the IDP process in terms of DM.
+The disaster management division is now located within the newly established Directorate: Socio-Economic Services, where the IDP is also compiled and implemented.
+The HOC provides input on each of the annual reviews or the amendment process of the IDP.
+The Western Cape Disaster Management Centre has a guiding document that guides the IDP process in terms of DM.
 See Annexure A.